SUSE/kiwi_sle15/doc/source/image_description/elements.rst

    </users>

 The optional users element contains the user setup {kiwi} should create in the system.
+The optional `arch` attribute can be used to limit the users setup to the host architecture from which {kiwi} is called.
 At least one user child element must be specified as part of the users element.
 Multiple user elements may be specified.

 Each `user` element represents a specific user that is added or modified.
 The following attributes are mandatory: